Jordan Mustoe: SJK

 On 22 December 2017, Mustoe signed a one-year contract with Finnish Veikkausliiga club Seinäjoen Jalkapallokerho.

 Dinamo București

 On 15 January 2019, Mustoe joined Liga I side Dinamo București.
 His time in Romania was brief as he was released on 26 March 2019 after only making 3 appearances for the club.

 Al-Nasr

 On 13 September 2019, Mustoe joined Oman Professional League side Al-Nasr for the 2019–20 season.

 Later career

 On 31 October 2020, Mustoe agreed a deal to return to Belgium, joining Belgian National Division 1 side Patro Eisden from January 2021.
 After the Belgian season was cancelled due to coronavirus, Mustoe joined Finn Harps on loan for the 2021 season before returning to Belgium.

 Mustoe returned to English football after eight years away when he signed for Warrington Rylands in August 2022.

+In July 2023, Mustoe signed for National League North club Darlington.
+He was ever-present in the first seven matches of the season, but did not appear after Josh Gowling replaced Alun Armstrong as manager in mid-September, and his contract was cancelled by mutual consent on 29 November.

+He joined North West Counties Premier Division club Litherland REMYCA in January 2024, but made no league appearances.
+He then rejoined his former club Warrington Rylands, but was sent off in a Liverpool Senior Cup tie and again, made no league appearances.